augmentaudio/datacupV2/content/faq/2018-02-17-do-you-leverage-third-party-databases.md

 title: Do you leverage third-party databases?
 ---

 Absolutely.
 We rely on firmographic, technographic, social, and public data.
-Typically, access to these data sources incurs high costs and requires long-term commitments, but Cup of Data provides you the best data affordably and without vendor lockin.
+Typically, access to these data sources incurs high costs and requires long-term commitments, but Data Cup provides you the best data affordably and without vendor lockin.